composer/composer/doc/06-config.md

 ### use-include-path

 Defaults to `false`.
-If true, the Composer autoloader will also look for classes in the PHP include path.
+If `true`, the Composer autoloader will also look for classes in the PHP include path.

 ### preferred-install